 Will any of the proposed revisions be in place soon enough to benefit me?

-If the City of Irvine’s Planning Commission and City Council approve the project expeditiously, the new Music, Worship and Theology building could open as soon as the summer of 2018 (16-18 months after construction commences).
+The new Music, Worship and Theology building could open as soon as the late Fall of 2018 (16-18 months after construction commences).

 Will the proposed Master Plan revisions affect current tuition or dorm costs?